servicemeshinterface/smi-spec/README.md

 by providers of Service Mesh Technology.
 It enables flexibility and interoperability.

+This specification consists of three APIs:

+* [Traffic Policy](traffic-policy.md) - configure access to specific pods and routes based on the identity of a client for locking down applications to only allowed users and services.
+* [Traffic Split](traffic-split.md) - incrementally direct percentages of
+  traffic between various services to assist in building out canary rollouts.
+* [Traffic Metrics](traffic-metrics.md) - expose common traffic metrics for use by tools such as dashboards and autoscalers.

+See the individual documents for the details.
+Each document outlines:

+* Specification
+* Possible use cases
+* Example implementations
+* Tradeoffs

 ### Technical Overview

 The SMI is specified as a collection of Kubernetes Custom Resource Definitions